 The tradition of Clayfield College began in 1902 when the Presbyterian Church purchased Mr A. W. Rudd's Boys' School.
 The school was in a house on Bonny Avenue, Clayfield, with 4 students.
 As enrolments increased, the school was moved to the corner of Bayview Terrace and Sandgate Road.

 Brisbane Boys' College

 The Presbyterian and Methodist Schools Association (PMSA) was formed in 1918.
-In 1930 the PMSA Council decided to establish Clayfield College as a Primary and Kindergarten School for girls and boys.
-Girls to start at primary age and continue to secondary, and boys until 10 years of age.
+In 1930, the PMSA Council decided to establish Clayfield College as a Primary and Kindergarten School for girls and boys, with girls to start at primary age and continue to secondary, and boys until 10 years of age.
 The College was supervised by Co-Principals of Somerville House, Miss Harker and Miss Jarrett, who visited the school every Friday afternoon.

-Clayfield College was officially opened on 9 February 1931 with 10 enrolments; Joan Earnshaw, Ralph Moody, Ian McLelland, Peggy McLaughlin, Leonard Patrick, Ray Lewis, Nancy Amos, Joan Marshall and Mavis Gamble.
-Miss Nancy Ashburn is appointed Mistress in Charge of Clayfield College.
+Clayfield College was officially opened on 9 February 1931 with 10 enrolments: Joan Earnshaw, Ralph Moody, Ian McLelland, Peggy McLaughlin, Leonard Patrick, Ray Lewis, Nancy Amos, Joan Marshall and Mavis Gamble.
+Miss Nancy Ashburn was appointed Mistress in Charge of Clayfield College.

 Miss Nancy Ashburn

 In 1934, there were 66 students enrolled at the College.
 A Secondary Department was established and Miss Nancy Ashburn was appointed Headmistress of Clayfield College.

 A student of the College, Gloria Huish, designed the school badge.
 The College motto ‘Luceat Lux Vestra’ - Let Your Light Shine - was chosen by Miss Harker and Miss Jarrett.